 For the DSD mode, analog FIR filter performance can be selected using this register.
-Filter response plots are shown in the TYPICAL PERFORMANCE CURVES section of this data sheet.
-A register map is shown in the Configuration for the DSD Interface Mode section of this data sheet.
+A register map and filter response plots are shown in the APPLICATION FOR DSD FORMAT (DSD MODE) INTERFACE section of this data sheet.

 DME: Digital De-Emphasis Control